Satellite system (astronomy): Temporary capture

-Small Solar System body

 Features and interactions

 Natural satellite systems, particularly those involving multiple planetary mass objects can have complex interactions which can have effects on multiple bodies or across the wider system.

 Ring systems

 Ring systems are collections of dust, moonlets, or other small objects.
 The most notable examples are those around Saturn, but the other three gas giants (Jupiter, Uranus and Neptune) also have ring systems.
-Studies of exoplanets indicate that they may be common around giant planets.
-The 90 million km (0.6 AU) circumplanetary ring system discovered around J1407b has been described as "Saturn on steroids" or “Super Saturn” Luminosity studies suggest that an even larger disk exists in the PDS 110 system.

 Other objects have also been found to possess rings.
-Haumea was the first dwarf planet and Trans-Neptunian object found to possess a ring system.
+Haumea was the first dwarf planet and trans-Neptunian object found to possess a ring system.
 Centaur 10199 Chariklo, with a diameter of about 250 km, is the smallest object with rings ever discovered consisting of two narrow and dense bands, 6–7 km (4 mi) and 2–4 km (2 mi) wide, separated by a gap of 9 km.
 The Saturnian moon Rhea may have a tenuous ring system consisting of three narrow, relatively dense bands within a particulate disk, the first predicted around a moon.

 Most rings were thought to be unstable and to dissipate over the course of tens or hundreds of millions of years.
 Studies of Saturn's rings however indicate that they may date to the early days of the Solar System.
 Current theories suggest that some ring systems may form in repeating cycles, accreting into natural satellites that break up as soon as they reach the Roche limit.
 This theory has been used to explain the longevity of Saturn's rings as well the moons of Mars.